fsr/python-lessons/_exercises/19_regex_christmas.md

 ### Step 4 - What does Santa have to buy?

-Santa does't want to read whole letters.
-He wants to get a list of items to buy for every _good_ child.
+Santa doesn't want to read whole letters.
+He wants to get a list of items to buy for every _good_ child.[^dict]

+[^dict]:
+    So start to build a new dict with an entry for every good child.

 The whishes follow a pattern (every new wish starts with a `- `).[^finditer]<sup>,</sup>[^groups]